-Parmalee Trail Loop is a 3.1 mile heavily trafficked loop trail located near Morrison, CO and is good for all skill levels.
-The trail is primarily used for hiking, walking, and mountain biking and is accessible from May until October.
+Parmalee Trail Loop is a 3.1 mile heavily trafficked loop trail located near Morrison, Colorado and is good for all skill levels.
+The trail is primarily used for hiking, walking, and mountain biking and is best used from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Great hike on a beautiful 70 degree March Colorado Day!

 Beautiful trail and saw deer, an easy to trail to hike with my kids.
 However, as others have noted it's popular and therefore crowded.
 We were there on a weekday and there were still a fair amount of people and bikers.

 Good for a relaxing Hike or Jog.
 Nice scenic views.
 Spotted some deer.

 Lovely scenery with lots of wildlife!
 Hike was nice and easy!